compromise-evident/CarbonRecord/README.md

 <br>
 <br>

-# To preserve something authorities can't kill temporally
+# To preserve something authorities can't kill by waiting

 Fluorocarbon fishing line won't degrade for a few thousand years, it's cheap, and easy to "write on."
 Eventually, version 3 will be minimalist and improved, then I'll preserve my masterpiece with